Scott-Andermann/review-scraper/README.md

-Basic review scraper and analysis tools for Amazon and Home Depot products
+Basic review scraper and analysis tools for Amazon products

-Limited to scraping first 100 pages of reviews.
+Limited to scraping first 50 pages of reviews.
 Pauses 1-5s between pages to limit load on servers.

 After collecting reviews, analysis can be run on individual products or groups of products for easy comparison.
 Examples of analysis are included in the 'results' directory.
 Data collected: Title, Review, Rating, Date
-Analysis Performed: Wordcloud - with separate word clouds for high and low rated items Sentiment analysis - on each individual review and average sentiment over time Rating - individual reviews and average rating over time
+Analysis Performed: Wordcloud

-Scrapers are set up to change item ID in the code but future work should change this to an input prompt from the user.
+  Sentiment analysis - on each individual review and average sentiment over time Rating - individual reviews and average rating over time

 Update to web-app
 - User login to access previously scraped products